Co-ops, Internships, Study Abroad and Career Services

 Study Abroad is an academic program which embraces and provides the unquestionable benefits of cultural exposure through international travel in today’s increasing globalization.
 Embry-Riddle offers its students a wealth of opportunities to study abroad with unique experiences which enhance their academic, professional, and personal lives.
 Motivated students in good academic standing who meet the qualification criteria have unique opportunities to take a variety of two to six week summer programs throughout the world.
 In addition, students may be able to participate in a semester or year-long student exchange program through partner schools that will be directly applicable to their degree programs at Embry-Riddle.

-Worldwide Career Services provides our Worldwide students and alumni around the globe with personal career assistance and access to a network of career resources through the EagleHire Network, our ERAU career services management system.
-From individualized resume critiques and interviewing tips to interactive assistance with employer networking, the Worldwide Career Services Office provides immediate access to a wealth of career information.
-Students may also take advantage of Co-op/Internship opportunities, current job listings, hiring events and CareerShift, a comprehensive job search engine.
+Worldwide Career Services provides Embry-Riddle students and alumni around the globe with access to a network of career resources and limited personal assistance through scheduled phone appointments.
+From individualized reviews of resumes submitted through EagleHire Network, the ERAU career services management system, to interviewing tips and development of networking skills, the Worldwide Career Services Office provides immediate access to a wealth of career information.
+Students may also take advantage of co-op/internship (COIN) opportunities by earning academic credit while working to gain industry experience from current job listings, hiring events and CareerShift, a comprehensive job search engine sponsored by Embry-Riddle.

-Career events are held annually in the Fall and Spring at both our Daytona Beach and Prescott residential campus locations.
-Daytona Beach, Prescott, and Worldwide Campus ERAU students and alumni are invited to attend these career fairs.
-Students are encouraged to contact the Worldwide Career Services Office directly or through their local campus location early in their degree program to develop a successful job search strategy and to maximize their potential to take advantage of career options.
+Career events are held annually at the Daytona Beach and Prescott residential campus locations as well as various Worldwide U.S. campus locations.
+All ERAU students and alumni (regardless of campus affiliation) are invited to attend all career fair events.
+Students are encouraged to contact Worldwide Career Services or their local campus early in their degree program to become familiar with available career resources and develop a career strategy which maximizes career options.
 For more information, visit the ERAU Worldwide Career Services website or contact the Worldwide Career Services office directly at firstname.lastname@example.org.